Stephen-Adom/tdd-project/README.md

 In order to run this project you need:

-- Git installed in desktop
+- Git installed in the desktop
-- Code editor of your choice i.e; Visual Studio Code
+- Code editor of your choice i.e.; Visual Studio Code
 - RUBY
 - Terminal of your choice i.e; Git Bash or CMD or Terminal